Lectures on AKSZ Sigma Models for Physicists: Examples of AKSZ Sigma Models

-$\sbv{S}{S}=0$ is easily confirmed.
-This action is equivalent to the BV formalism for a nonabelian BF theory in $n+1$ dimensions \cite{Cattaneo:2000rt}\cite{Cattaneo:2000mc}. } \end{example} \begin{example} {\rm We consider the QP-structure in Example \ref{nplusoneform}.
-We obtain a TFT with a nontrivial nonassociative algebroid structure. $\calM$ is a QP manifold of degree $n$ and $X$ is a $n+1$ dimensional manifold and $\calX = T[1]X$, From the Q-structure $\Theta$ in Example \ref{nplusoneform} a BV action $S=S_0 + S_1$ on $\Map(\calX, \calM)$ is constructed by the AKSZ construction. $S_0$ has a general form, (\ref{oddSzero}) for $n=$odd and (\ref{evenSzero}) for $n=$even in a local coordinate. $S_1$ has the following expression:
+We consider the QP-structure that was presented in Example \ref{nplusoneform}.
+We obtain a TFT with a nontrivial nonassociativity based on a Lie n-algebroid structure.

+$\calM$ is a QP-manifold of degree $n$, $X$ is an ($n+1$)-dimensional manifold, and $\calX = T[1]X$.
+From the Q-structure $\Theta$ in Example \ref{nplusoneform}, the BV action $S=S_0 + S_1$ on $\Map(\calX, \calM)$ is constructed by the AKSZ construction.
+When $n$ is odd, $S_0$ has the form of equation (\ref{oddSzero}), and when $n$ is even, it has the form of equation (\ref{evenSzero}). $S_1$ has the following expression: